antrea-io/antrea/docs/ovs-pipeline.md

 Node.
 They received IP addresses 10.10.1.2 and 10.10.1.3 from the Antrea CNI, so you will see these addresses show up in the OVS flows.

-## Antrea Network Policy CRD Implementation
+## Antrea NetworkPolicy CRD Implementation

-In addition to the above tables created for K8s NetworkPolicy, Antrea creates additional dedicated tables to support the [ClusterNetworkPolicy](antrea-network-policy.md) CRD ([CnpEgressRuleTables] and [CnpIngressRuleTables]).
+In addition to the above tables created for K8s NetworkPolicy, Antrea creates additional dedicated tables to support the [Antrea NetworkPolicy CRDs](antrea-network-policy.md) ([AntreaPolicyEgressRuleTables] and [AntreaPolicyIngressRuleTables]).

-Consider the following ClusterNetworkPolicy in the Application tier as an example for the remainder of this document.
+Consider the following Antrea ClusterNetworkPolicy (ACNP) in the Application tier as an example for the remainder of this document.

 ```yaml